devebot/codetags/README.md

 ### `.getInstance(name, opts)`

 Method `getInstance()` returns the instance associated to `name` or creates a new instance when it has not existed before.
-Its arguments are the same with the method `newInstance()`.
+Its arguments are the same as the method `newInstance()`.

 ## Examples